Is it wise to start a business during a recession?

 Like groceries, people need health care to live.
 That demand doesn’t decline when the economy does.
 Healthcare is always inelastic, meaning the demand for it doesn’t change based on its price.
 Demand for healthcare may even rise during a recession as people seek help with mental health.

-Humans are driven to seek pleasure and avoid pain – no matter the economy – so it isn’t surprising that candy tends to be recession-proof.
-Snickers and Three Musketeers were both introduced during the Great Depression.
-And during the 2008 recession, Cadbury reported record earnings.
+Whatever the state of the economy, humans seek pleasure and avoid pain, so it’s a shock to no one that candy is a recession-proof business.
+Snickers and Three Musketeers launched during the Great Depression, and during the 2008 recession, Cadbury reported record earnings.

 4. Beer, wine and liquor

 Alcohol sales are another “guilty pleasure” industry that tends to be profitable during recessions.
 When larger purchases like electronics, vacations and new cars are out of reach, people tend to console themselves with alcohol.
-It isn’t a healthy habit, but it is one of the top businesses that thrive in recession.
+It isn’t a healthy habit, but it is one of the best-performing businesses in a recession.

 5. Discount retailers

-While fashion, jewelry and other nonessential goods are generally not the best businesses in a down economy, there’s an exception for discounters.
+While fashion, jewelry and other nonessential goods are generally not recession-proof businesses, there’s an exception for discounters.
 Dollar Tree, Walmart and Ross Stores had some of the highest-returning stock during the 2008 recession.

 6. Children’s goods

 Baby products are almost entirely recession-proof: Parents can’t exactly pinch pennies on diapers, formula and clothes for a fast-growing baby.
 Even kids’ clothes and toys are recession-resistant.
-Parents will cut back in other areas so they can still spoil their kids, at least a little bit.
+Parents will cut back in other areas so they can still provide for their kids or even spoil them a little bit.

 7. Pet industry

 America loves its pets.
 If a beloved cat or dog falls ill, we’re not likely to scrimp on veterinary care.
 It doesn’t stop there.
 Americans are still estimated to spend $1.5 billion more on pet food and treats in 2020 than they did in 2019.
-Pets are big business, and those are businesses that thrive in recession.
+Pets are big business, and those businesses are recession-proof.
+Pets are essential to their owners’ lives and create many recession-proof businesses.

 8. Financial advisors and accountants